gschmutz/stream-processing-workshop/05b-iot-data-ingestion-mqtt-to-kafka/README.md

 rm kafka-connect-mqtt-2.1.3-2.5.0-all.tar.gz
 ```

-Now let's restart Kafka connect in order to pick up the new connector (Make sure to navigate back to the docker folder first, either using `cd $DATAPLATFORM` or `cd ../..`)
+Now let's restart Kafka connect in order to pick up the new connector (Make sure to navigate back to the docker folder first, either using `cd $DATAPLATFORM_HOME` or `cd ../..`)

 ```
+cd $DATAPLATFORM_HOME
-docker-compose restart kafka-connect-1 kafka-connect-2
+docker-compose restart kafka-connect-1
 ```

 The connector should now be added to the Kafka cluster.
 You can confirm that by watching the log file of the two containers

 ```
-docker-compose logs -f kafka-connect-1 kafka-connect-2
+docker-compose logs -f kafka-connect-1
 ```

 After a while you should see an output similar to the one below with a message that the MQTT connector was added and later that the connector finished starting ...